Homecoming Weekend - October 10-12, 2014

 - Engineers Without Borders - Potable Water Source Implementation

-Welcome to the Department of Civil Engineering at the University of New Hampshire.
+Welcome to the Department of Civil & Environmental Engineering at the University of New Hampshire.
 We appreciate your visit!

 Civil and environmental engineering are broad and diverse engineering disciplines that encompass the design, construction, assessment and maintenance of the constructed and natural infrastructure of society.
 This infrastructure includes dams, water treatment plants, highways, bridges, tunnels, irrigation canals, traffic control systems, skyscrapers, airport runways and mass transit systems, just to name a few.
 Our role in society is to promote sustainable development of ours and future generations.